claceio/docs/content/docs/Plugins/Details/index.md

 - **body** (string) : the response body as a string
 - **json** (object) : the response body un-marshalled as a json

-If the API calls fails to go through then the plugin response `error` will be set.
-If the APi goes through, then the response `error` will not be set.
+If the API calls fails to go through then the plugin response `error` property will be set.
+If the APi goes through, then the response `error` will not be set, even if API call fails with an HTPP error.
 The `status_code` will indicate whether the API succeeded on the server.
-To handle all possible error conditions, do
+To handle all possible error conditions, do (change to handle all 2xx codes if required)

 ```python
 ret = http.get("http://localhost:9999/test")